-Name values default linebreak "auto" "newline" "nobreak" "goodbreak" auto "badbreak" Specifies the d lesirability of a linebreak occurring at this operat or: the default "auto" indicates the renderer should use its default linebreaking a lgorithm to determine whether to bre eak; "newline" is used to force a linebreak; Fo r automatic linebreak- ing, "nobreak " forbids a break; "goodbreak" suggests a good position; "badbreak" suggests a poo r position. lineleading length inherited (100%) Specifies the a mount of vertical space to use after a linebreak.
-For tall lines, it is of- ten clearer to use more leading at linebreaks.
-Rendering agents s are free to choose an appropriate de fault. linebreakstyle "before" "after" "duplicate" "infixlinebreak- set by dictionary (before) style" Specifies whet her a linebreak occurs 'before' or 'after' the oper ator when a linebreaks perator; or whether the operator is duplicated. "be - ator to appears at the beginning of the new line (but possibly indented); "after" causes it to appear at the end of the line before the break. "duplicate " places the operator at both positions. "infixlinebreakstyle" uses the value that has been specified for in- fix operators; This value (one of "before", "after" or "duplicate") can be specified by the application or bound by mstyle ("before" corresponds to the most common style of linebreaking). linebreakmultchar string inherited () Specifies the character used to make an  operator visible at a linebreak.
-For example, linebreakmultchar="·" would make the multiplication visible as a center dot.
+Name values default linebreak "auto" "newline" "nobreak" "goodbreak" auto "badbreak" Specifies the d lesirability of a linebreak occurring at this operat or: the default "auto" indicates the renderer should use its default linebreaking a lgorithm to determine whether to bre eak; "newline" is used to force a linebreak; Fo or automatic linebreak- ing, "nobreak x" forbids a break; "goodbreak" suggests a good position; "badbreak" suggests a poo r position. lineleading length inherited (100%) amount of vertical space to use after a linebreak. ten clearer to use more leading at linebreaks.
+Rendering agents s are free to choose an appropriate de fault. linebreakstyle "before" "after" "duplicate" "infixlinebreak- set by dictionary (before) style" ther a linebreak occurs 'before' or 'after' the open perator; or whether the operator is duplicated. "be • ator to appears at the beginning of the new line (but possibly indented); "after" causes the end of the line before the break. "duplicate - - . "infixlinebreakstyle" uses the value that ha - This value (one of "before", "after" or "duplic tion or bound by mstyle ("before" correspond s to the most common style of linebreaking). linebreakmultchar string inherited () Specifies the character used to make an  operator visible at a linebreak.
+For example, linebreakmultchar="·" would make the multiplication visible as a center dot as a center dot.